public-awesome/cw-nfts/README.md

 ### `cw721` Package

-tl;dr: contracts may use `Cw721OnchainExtensions` for onchain, `Cw721BaseExtensions` for offchain, or `Cw721Extensions` for custom metadata.
+tl;dr: contracts may use `Cw721OnchainExtensions` for onchain, `Cw721BaseExtensions` for offchain nft extension and onchain collection extension, `Cw721EmptyExtensions` for no extensions, or `Cw721Extensions` for custom metadata.
 These extension implements `Cw721Query` and `Cw721Execute` traits.
 Both traits provide default implemtation.
 A contract may customize and adjust specific trait functions.

 [traits.rs](./packages/cw721/src/traits.rs) in `cw721` package provides `Cw721Query` and `Cw721Execute` provides.
 Both traits have default implementations and may be customized by contracts.
 Default queries and operations are provided in [query.rs](./packages/cw721/src/query.rs) and [execute.rs](./packages/cw721/src/execute.rs).